Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Comparison of basic structural and kinetic properties of the networks

-The various reports generated using the Windows application CRNToolbox \cite{FeinbergToolbox} complete the overview of the basic properties of the networks, and their results are collected in Table \ref{tab:CRNToolbox}.
-The kinetic properties include both purely kinetic, i.e., those that remain invariant under dynamical equivalence and structo-kinetic, i.e., those which may vary.
+Various reports were generated using the Windows application CRNToolbox \cite{FeinbergToolbox} to complete the overview of the basic properties of the networks, and their results are collected in Table \ref{tab:CRNToolbox}.
+The kinetic properties include both purely kinetic, i.e., those that remain invariant under dynamical equivalence, and structo-kinetic, i.e., those which may vary.
 Non-degeneracy of an equilibrium is an example of the former class, while mono-/multi-stationarity is an example of the latter type.
+As seen from the table, we can verify the coincidence of the basic properties among the Feinberg, Schmitz, and MacLean models, which we denote as $\mathscr{N}_F$, $\mathscr{N}_S$, and $\mathscr{N}_M$, respectively.